Manspear/StyleGuide/README.md

 <a name="s-collision"></a>
 ### 4.4 All Meshes Must Have Collision

 Regardless of whether an asset is going to be used for collision in a level, all meshes should have proper collision defined.
 This helps the engine with things such as bounds calculations, occlusion, and lighting.
-Collision should also be well-formed to the asset.
+Collision should also be well-formed to the asset.Preferably convex collision due to concave being more performance heavy.
+One should rather split up the collision into multiple convexe collisions to avoid using concave.

 <a name="4.5"></a>
 <a name="s-scaled"></a>